 AID's operations are primarily funded by contributions with and without donor restrictions.
 These restrictions require that resources be used for specific program activities or in a future period.
 Therefore, AID must maintain resources to meet the responsibilities to its donors and certain financial assets may not be available for general expenditure within one year.
 As part of its liquidity management, AID has a policy to structure its financial assets to be available as general expenditures, liabilities and other obligations become due.
-AID has a goal of maintaining at least \$10,000 of cash available at all times.
+AID has a goal of always maintaining at least a cash balance of \$10,000.
 Should funds run low, management would reduce expenditures until sufficient cash resources become available.

-The following schedule reflects AID's financial assets as of the end of 2023, reduced by amounts that are not available for general use due to contractual or donor-imposed restrictions within one year of the statement of financial position date.
+The following schedule reflects AID's financial assets as of the end of 2024 and 2023, reduced by amounts that are not available for general use due to contractual or donor-imposed restrictions within one year of the statement of financial position date.
 Amounts that are not available also include board designated amounts, if any, that could be utilized if the board of directors approved their use.

-Total financial assets 100,735 Less those unavailable for general expenditures within one year due to: Restricted by donor purpose restrictions (81,200) Financial assets available to meet cash needs for general expenditures within one year \$ 19,535
+2024 2023 Cash and cash equivalents \$ 147,591 \$ 100,735 Total financial assets Less those unavailable for general expenditures within one year due to: 147,591 100,735 Restricted by donor purpose restrictions (32,000) (81,200) Financial assets available to meet cash needs for general expenditures within one year \$ 115,591 \$ 19,535